duy-ha-dev/TACC-Documentation/corral_guide.md

 **(Preferred)** **Transfer with Progress and Compression:**

-You can also use the `-avz` flags to show progress during transfer where the `-z` flag to enable compression:
+You can also use the `-avz` flags to show detailed file names during transfer where the `-z` flag to enable compression:

 - `rsync -avz /local/path/to/filename /path/to/project/directory`

+If you are transferring a large amount of files and you want to see the percentage of files transferred rather than the whole list of files, you can also use the `--info=progress2 --info=name0` flags to show progress:

+- `rsync -az --info=progress2 --info=name0 /local/path/to/filename /path/to/project/directory`
+When doing so make sure your local folder shares the same structure as the target folder.

 ### Alternatives to rsync (not recommended)